Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Theory

 Consider a real-space $2\times 2$ rotation that mixes a WF pair $(w_{\bm{0}i},w_{\bm{R}j})$ and all of its lattice translates by $\bm{R}_0 \in \mathcal{L}$,

 In reciprocal space, \cref{eq:Jacobi_real_space} is equivalent to applying the following $k$-dependent rotation to the corresponding Bloch orbital pair,

 A Jacobi-sweep stability check can be constructed by examining all $N_k n_{\textrm{orb}}^2$ WF pairs $(w_{\bm{0}i},w_{\bm{R}j})$.
 This procedure scales as $O(N_k^2 n^3)$, comparable to a single gradient evaluation.
-In practice, the cost can be further reduced to $O(N_k n^3)$ by restricting $\bm{R}$ in \cref{eq:Jacobi_real_space,eq:Jacobi_k_space} to lie within a finite cutoff radius $R_{\textrm{max}}$.
+In practice, the cost can be further reduced to $O(N_k n^3)$ by restricting $\bm{R}$ in \cref{eq:Jacobi_real_space,eq:Jacobi_k_space} to lie within a finite cutoff radius $R_{\textrm{max}}$, \myred{which we set to $10$~Bohr by default}.
 This truncation is well motivated because pairwise instabilities typically arise between WFs that are spatially close.
 The working equations for determining the optimal rotation angle $\theta$ and details of an efficient implementation are provided in the Supporting Information.